From abundance, all benefits flow

 1. Size of the Industry and Export Value

-• Most product is exported live to Asia, generating over NZ$385 million in export value.
+• Most product is exported live to Asia, generating over NZ$350 million in export value in 2024.

-• The sector is highly export-reliant, with prices influenced by foreign exchange rates and tariff conditions (e.g. benefits from the NZ–China Free Trade Agreement).
+• The sector is highly export-reliant, with prices influenced by foreign exchange rates and economic conditions in the market.

 2. Ownership, Quota, and Value

-• Rock lobster fisheries operate under an Individual Transferable Quota (ITQ) system, with 442 CRA (red rock) and 58 PHC (packhorse) quota owners.
+• Rock lobster fisheries operate under an Individual Transferable Quota (ITQ) system, with 431 CRA (spiny rock) and 59 PHC (packhorse) quota owners.

-• Annual Catch Entitlement (ACE) across nine CRA areas totals about 2,800 tonnes, distributed among ~326 permit holders.
+• Annual Catch Entitlement (ACE) across nine CRA areas totals 2,879 tonnes, distributed among ~326 permit holders.

 • Shareholding is increasingly held by Iwi and corporate entities, reflecting long-term investment in the sector.